The Evolution of NeurOptimal® from a Linear Training Approach to a Non-linear Dynamical Model of Neurofeedback.

 After Val and I got together as a couple in 1996 but before we had worked on our own software, we had another of the prominent manufacturers at that time make us a suppress filter that met our criteria.
 That same year I went to a workshop hosted by a colleague, which used the same major neurofeedback system I just referenced, but with their standard suppress filters.
 I had taken the week off and looked forward to personally exploring alpha-theta training more deeply.
 Instead I found myself supporting my fellow participants as they sank into tears and despair while I myself fought a continual migraine — all the results of not suppressing 3 Hz.
 One of the helpers at that workshop (who later went on to create his own neurofeedback system), knew that we were using a different set of suppresses to the standard, and at one point he asked me why.
 I told him it prevented the release of overwhelming emotions and other side effects, during training.
 He responded with a question that blew my mind — “What emotions”?
 I replied hesitatingly — “What we’ve been seeing all this week”.
 He was so used to seeing these side effects everyday in his own work that he did not view them as a problem!
 My point to him was, you can have transformative neurofeedback without all these unwanted sequelae, but to my knowledge he, and our other colleagues, are still using a 4-7 Hz suppress.
 If they are not, Val has never been credited for the change!

-Our desire to have safe neurofeedback accessible for everybody to use, not just experts, caused us (or mostly Val really, as he was the “front”), to become increasingly unpopular in the field.
+Our desire to have a safe system accessible for everybody to use, not just experts, caused us (or mostly Val really, as he was the “front”), to become increasingly unpopular in the field.
 We were saying we have a safe and effective method of working that anybody can use, with diagnosis not only not necessary, but totally immaterial.
 This effectively made irrelevant the extensive training and diagnostic procedures of our colleagues, and understandably they fought hard against that.
 Despite our unpopularity though, when I would have a booth at a conference I had a steady stream of colleagues (including those with competing systems) wanting me to run them in sessions to assist them with jet lag and the myriad of issues that inflict those that travel.
 And two of them, still prominent in the field, would show up for “their session” every day!

 It is difficult for current users of NeurOptimal® to imagine what running neurofeedback sessions would have been like back then.
 All the early systems offered just one channel of training, so if you wanted to train both sides of the brain it had to be done sequentially by moving the sensor during training.
 You had to choose exactly what you wanted to do ahead of time, meaning which frequency bandwidth to augment and what you wanted to suppress.
 If you wanted to make an adjustment, you had to stop the training, exit the software, go somewhere else in the program to reassign values and begin again.
 It is important to note the ‘toolbox’ was extremely limited.
 The highest frequencies anybody worked with was 15-18 Hz.
 Above that was suppressed to avoid “muscle artifact”; then there was one low frequency suppress (4-7 Hz), and you could choose one of two augments — SMR or Beta, and one system also offered the possibility of augmenting alpha in a separate additional program.
 That was it.
 You would manually set a threshold (level of difficulty) that the trainee would work to reach to receive feedback, which was, if successful, a beep, a buzz or if really sophisticated — a continuous buzzing tone that would go up and down with the amount (amplitude) produced.
 Alpha-theta would have the additional sophistication of the sound of running water or the ocean in the background.
 The person doing the training had to put in considerable effort, and the clinician also by monitoring the client closely to watch for side-effects and other evidence of over-training.
 And of course, for those clinicians who were not using Val’s Five Phase Model, they also had to correctly diagnose the client and decide what frequencies they needed to be trained with based on that diagnosis.
 Which, to say the least was complicated, especially when the presenting picture was not especially clear, or, as often happened, the client had symptoms of several disorders, all of which required different and sometimes opposing protocols!
 So you make one thing better by allowing something else to get worse.
 And the only way you know when to change training is by monitoring the client’s side effects!
 This is called protocol-based training, and is the predominant model (outside of NeurOptimal®) in use today.